 Welcome to Explorations in Science with Dr. Michio Kaku Nanowire battery can hold 10 times the charge of existing lithium-ion battery Stanford Report, December 18, 2007 Courtesy Nature Nanotechnology Photos taken by a scanning electron microscope of silicon nanowires before (left) and after (right) absorbing lithium.
 Both photos were taken at the same magnification.
 The work is described in “High-performance lithium battery anodes using silicon nanowires,” published online Dec.
 16 in Nature Nanotechnology.
 Stanford researchers have found a way to use silicon nanowires to reinvent the rechargeable lithium-ion batteries that power laptops, iPods, video cameras, cell phones, and countless other devices.
 The new technology, developed through research led by Yi Cui, assistant professor of materials science and engineering, produces 10 times the amount of electricity of existing lithium-ion, known as Li-ion, batteries.
 "It's not a small improvement," Cui said.
 The greatly expanded storage capacity could make Li-ion batteries attractive to electric car manufacturers.
 Cui's battery gets around this problem with nanotechnology.

 iRing - The first motion controller for all your music apps and more Take Control Now control your music apps and effects without touching your device with the iRing™ touchless controller for iPhone, iPad and iPod touch.
 The new iRing uses hand gestures to control parameters of effects and other items in your music apps, allowing you to create stunning and dramatic music in an incredibly fun way by simply moving your hands in front of your device. iRing uses patented advanced image-recognition, motion control and precise geometric positioning technology to give you control of assignable parameters within your apps.
-It uses the front-facing camera on your device to determine the exact position of the wearable rings, and recognizes and tracks the movement of the linear or triangular patterned iRing “rings” allowing you to control up to six parameters at a time.
 Making music and creating killer real time effects for nonstop dance music and grooves is now easy and as simple as moving your hands… something you probably already do.
 The ABCs of XYZ Okay, so how does this thing work?
 Pretty slick, huh?
 Okay, but in practical terms… Let’s say for instance you want to control an audio effect.
 The Engine: iRing FX/Control App Music Judo What you get *Legal detail | Warranty

 Free Online Course Materials | Physics An Interactive Infographic Maps The Future Of Emerging Technology Can speculation about the future of technology serve as a measuring stick for what we create today?
 That’s the idea behind Envisioning Technology's massive infographic (PDF), which maps the future of emerging technologies on a loose timeline between now and 2040.
 Click to enlarge.
 On it you’ll find predictions about everything from artificial intelligence and robotics to geoengineering and energy.
 In 30 years, it will also be a great reference for where we thought we might end up.
 You can download a PDF for free, or--should you want to track our progress toward artificial photosynthesis and space-based solar power by X-ing out accomplishments on your wall--purchase a poster version here.